-Florida Navy Veteran Crafts Free Canes for Fellow Veterans from
+Florida Navy Veteran Crafts Free Canes for Fellow Veterans

-Florida Navy Veteran Crafts Free Canes for Fellow Veterans from
+Florida Navy Veteran Crafts Free Canes for Fellow Veterans

 Summary